cheerans/Microservices-Architecture/README.md

         service-url:
             defaultZone: http://${EUREKA-PEER-SERVER-HOST}:${EUREKA-PEER-SERVER-PORT}/eureka/
 ```
 Eureka Server is configured with a peer and has a peer server - per region.
 For Demo purposes we call the region east.
+Docker image can be built as follows

+`docker build -t santhoshcheeran/mlrepo .
+docker push santhoshcheeran/mlrepo`

-Servers are started with following VM arguments.
+Servers are run with following VM arguments.

 Eureka East Server 1,2
 ======================